Fusionmedstaff

 What is an intensive care unit?

 An intensive care unit is a specialized department within a hospital or medical facility that serves patients with severe or life-threatening illnesses or injuries.
-While in the ICU, patients receive round-the-clock care from a highly trained medical team, including ICU nurses and doctors, who closely monitor patient vital signs, provide necessary treatments, and administer high-level life support when required.
+These individuals are wide ranging, from stroke patients to those suffering from conditions like congestive heart failure.
+While in intensive care units, patients receive round-the-clock care from a highly trained medical team, including ICU nurses and doctors, who closely monitor patient vital signs, provide necessary treatments, and administer high-level life support when required.
 The ICU is a critical area of a hospital that uses advanced equipment and practices to care for critically ill patients.

 What does an ICU nurse do?